owhite/MESC_BOT/README.md

    - Respect that sections marked “IGNORE” in bot_instructions.md must be ignored.
    - Search important_code_paths before code_paths.
    - Use cube_mx.ioc as the source of truth for pins/clocks/DMA.
-   - For CLI questions, consult terminal_variables.yml first (syntax, type, units, range, examples).
+   - For CLI questions, consult terminal_variables.yml first if present (syntax, type, units, range, examples).
    - Do NOT browse the web unless I explicitly ask.

-2) Answering format (confirm you’ll follow):
+2) When generating the readiness report:
+   - For **every** file referenced in manifest.yml, output `FOUND` or `MISSING`.
+   - If any file is `MISSING`, explicitly state: "This file is not present in the uploaded bundle."
+   - Never use or assume information from a missing file based on prior knowledge.
+   - If `terminal_variables.yml` is missing, explicitly state: "Terminal variables file not found; CLI command details unavailable until present."

+3) Answering format:
    - Start with a direct answer (2–4 sentences), then Steps, then a short “Why it works,” then a **CubeIDE Debug tips** subsection.
    - Always include a bold Safety callout when motion/current is possible.
    - Cite files/sections you used (e.g., MESC_Common/Src/foc.c:foc_current_loop or intro_operations.md).

-3) Now produce a readiness report.
-It should state:
+4) Output the readiness report with:
-   A) Entry points loaded (in order) + list any missing.
+   A) Entry points loaded (in order) + missing list
-   B) Confirm you have terminal variables and that recipes were detected (from recipes.md) with their titles.
+   B) Terminal variables status + recipes status (if files exist)
-   C) Code index summary (counts from important_code_paths vs other code_paths).
+   C) Code index summary (important_code_paths vs code_paths counts)
-   D) Note confirm you will rely on terminal_variables.yml and intro_operations.md for CLI help.
+   D) Confirmation that CLI help will rely only on present files
-   E) Alert me if there are inconsistences with manifest.yml and files you have received.
-If any file referenced in the manifest is missing, continue anyway and list it under “missing”.
+   E) List of missing manifest-listed files
-   F) Confirm the author of the firmware
+   F) Author of firmware

 ```